shenchingtou/shikoku/content/docs/Resources/mt-ishizuchi-transport.md

 I went in the summer and the ropeway opens at 9:00am.
 This means that if you take the 7:47am bus, you will probably have a little bit of extra time.

 ![Ishizuchi Tōzan Ropeway Times](https://shenchingtou.github.io/shikoku/docs/Ishizuchi-ropeway-times.png)

+### Mount Ishizuchi Climbing Route

+Mount Ishizuchi is famous for three sets of iron chains that climbers traditionally used to get to the peak.
+These days, a walking route is also available.
+I would recommend printing the English map for climbing Mount Ishizuchi as I found the information and route estimations quite accurate and helpful. [**Download the PDF here.**](http://www.ishizuchi.com/web/wp-content/uploads/2014/10/102a1bab9c7e6d293bd4432da75530ff.pdf)

+The most popular route, from the Ishizuchi Ropeway (cable car) is also the shortest.
+The recommended time for the route is 3 hours up, and 3 hours down, which probably factors in plenty of time to enjoy the scenery.
+I did the route in 2:26 going up (moving time 1:53) and 1:29 going down.

+### Lodgings

+Note that most places on Shikoku only speak Japanese, and a phone reservation prior is recommended.
+If you walk in, you will want to ask if there is room that day by noon, although the room may not be prepared until after 3pm.
+Most places come with a dinner prepared, and maybe a breakfast as well.
+The prices differ based on how many meals you want.

+Below is a list of lodgings at Mount Ishizuchi.
+There is one lodge at the peak, and a cluster of places to stay at the top of the ropeway.

+**Shimotani (Base of the Ropeway)**

+Onsen Ryokan Kyoya (京屋旅館) ☎ 0897-59-0335
+106 Nishinokawako, Saijo, Ehime Prefecture 793-0215, Japan

+To be honest, from the outside, it doens’t look the greatest.
+Assuming the price is around the same as the ryokans at the top of the ropeway, I would suggest staying in one of those instead.
+Of course, if you want an onsen, then this is the one to stay at after a long day.

+**In Ishizuchi Komatsucho**

+*30 mins walk after the top of the Ishizuchi Ropeway, where the Ishizuchi Chugu Jojusha Shrine and entrance to the Ishizuchi trail is。

+Hinodeya Ryokan (日の出山旅館) ☎ 0897-59-0143

+Tamaya Ryokan (玉屋旅館) ☎ 0897-59-0415

+Shiraishi Ryokan (白石旅館) ☎ 0897-59-0032

+The three ryokan are the only buildings on the mountain that you will definitely pass when walking from the ropeway station to the Mount Ishizuchi trail.
+Together with the Joju Shrine.

+**At Mount Ishizuchi Peak**

+Chōjō-sansō (頂上山荘), ☎ 0897-55-4168, The name actually means summit lodge description of this mountain hut run by the temple.
+It’s open from early May to early November.
+The lodging is pretty basic, but still costs ¥8500 with two meals, so budget yourself before deciding to just show up!

+### Useful Vocabulary (especially for map reading)

+Note that all vowels are pronounced in consistently in Japanese.
+This means:

+- a = short a (as in ‘bat, at’)
+- i = ee (as in ‘tree’)
+- u = oo (as in ‘too’)
+- e = short e (as in ‘get’)
+- o = long o (as in ‘role, sole, coal’)
+- ai = long i (as in ‘I‘)
+- ei = long a (as in ‘Say’)
+- yu = long u (as in ‘shoe’)
+- oe = long o + short e (oh + eh?), two sounds

+**Map:**

+-   Peak – (Sanchō) 山頂
+-   Information – _annai_ (案内)
+-   Bus – _basu_ (バス)
+-   Bus stop – _basu tei_ (バス停)
+-   Station – _eki_ (駅)
+-   Toilet _– toire (_トイレ) or _tearai_ (手洗い )

+**Places**

+-   Iyo-Saijo JR Station – _Iyo Saijo Eki_ (伊予西条駅)
+-   Ishizuchi Cable Car – _Ishizuchi ropuwei mae (_石鎚ロープウェイ前)
+-   Mount Tengu Peak – _Tengudake_ 天狗岳

+**Accommodation / Bookings**

+-   Inns – _ryokan_ (旅館), _Minshuku (_民宿) , _Shukubo (_宿坊)
+-   Reservation – _yoyaku_ _onegai shimasu_ (予約お願いします)
+-   Stay 1 night – _ippaku_ (一泊)
+-   Stay 2 nights _– nipakku_ (２泊)
+-   One person – _hitoride_ (一人で)
+-   Two / three / four people – _ninin / sannin / yonin_ (2人、3人、4人)
+-   Meals – _shokuji_ (食事)
+-   Stay without meals – _sudomari_ (素泊まり) otherwise usually at least one meal is assumed.